Best Winter Hiking Pants For Snow & Cold [2023 Edition]

 Rab engineered these soft shell trousers using their Matrix™ breathable double-weave nylon stretch fabric, which has a textured face on one side for enhanced abrasion-resistance.
 At the same time, the Vector is still lightweight and cozy enough for everyday use and for adventuring in mild conditions.

-As far as features go, the Vector comes complete with a set of 4 zippered pockets (thigh, hand, and rear) as well as a built-in belt to help you get the perfect fit.
-They also come with articulated knees for ample stretch as you move.
+As far as features go, the Vector comes complete with a set of 4 zippered pockets (thigh, hand, and rear) as well as an integrated belt to help you get the perfect fit.
+They also have ample stretch as you move thanks to the articulated knees.

 Meanwhile, the Vector also has a set of buttons along the bottom hem so you can adjust the width of the lower pant to match the size and shape of your hiking boots.
 They also come with a reinforced instep for added durability in the mountains.